ARM-software/ethos-n-driver-stack/README.md

         cd <path_to>/driver_stack/ethos-n-driver-stack/driver
         scons platform=aarch64 install_prefix=<install_directory> install
         ```
+    _Note that `<install_directory>` is the location where files built from the Ethos-N NPU driver will be stored.

 7. Enter the following commands to link the Ethos-N NPU backend to the Arm NN source tree: